 A typical payslip.

-You may well be a bit of a payslip expert; however, a recent study suggested that only 6 out of every 10 UK adults understood the entire contents of their payslip.
+While you may be a bit of a payslip expert, a recent study suggested that only six out of every ten UK adults understood the entire contents of their payslip.

 What’s on your payslip?